Pro-Wrestling: EVE Championship

 The Pro-Wrestling: EVE Championship is a women's professional wrestling world championship created and promoted by the British professional wrestling promotion Pro-Wrestling: EVE.
 On 9 April 2011, Britani Knight became the inaugural champion after defeating Nikki Storm in the finals of an 21-woman tournament.
-Since then, there has been 24 reigns shared among 17 different wrestlers.
-Nyla Rose is the current champion in her first reign.
+Since then, there has been 26 reigns shared among 19 different wrestlers.
+Kris Statlander is the current champion in her first reign.
+She won the title by defeating Session Moth Martina at EVE 153: EVE x The World 2 in London, England, on August 28, 2026.